DannyDainton/All-Things-Postman/Examples/08_extendingOurTests.md

 In the clip above you can see that the check passed and the response data was how we expected it to be....but was it...You can see that there was an extra property in the response that wasn't on the original response sample above.
 The `additionalneeds` property is an optional value so some of the bookings will have this and some will not - How are we going to check for this...I'm going to extend the test we created, to include a check for this too.

-For this we need to use a JavaScript [Conditional Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
-Normally, I would just use an `if` statement but for the `pm.test` function we need to use this Operator.
-I will be looking into this more and update the example when I find out the reason why but for now, we'll just use this in the test.
+For this we can to use a JavaScript [Conditional Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).

 ![Conditional Operator](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/images/08_extendingOurTests/Conditional_Operator.PNG)